-The Company did not carry out any significant foreign currency transactions in 2020 and 2019 and did not have any significant transactions and balances in foreign currency at 31 December 2020 and 2019.
+The Company did not carry out any significant foreign currency transactions in 2021 and 2020 and did not have any significant balances in foreign currency at 31 December 2021 and 2020.

 4.6 Income tax

 Tax expense (tax income) comprises current tax expense (income) and deferred tax expense (income).